ramy-94/Nutzung-privacy/privacy-policy.md

 # Privacy Policy

-We or the App Doci takes your privacy seriously.
+We or the App takes your privacy seriously.
 To better protect your privacy I provide this privacy policy notice explaining the way your personal information is collected and used.

 ## Collection of Routine Information